 When people decide to learn a new language, they’re often concerned with how quickly they can start talking to people without having too many problems.

 Being bilingual in Spanish means that you can read, write, speak, and listen without any real difficulties.
-Of course, this is difficult to measure and very subjective and one of the only way to measure someone’s level is usually in terms of a test.
+Of course, this is difficult to measure, and is very subjective.
+In fact one of the only ways to measure someone’s level, is usually in terms of a test.

-The results are graded in terms of the Common European Framework of Reference for Languages (A1, A2, B1, B2, C1, and C2).
-To get the highest grade (C2), the equivalent of being bilingual in Spanish, you’ll need at least 155 points.
-There are a number of organizations that can help you prepare for this exam, too.
+In these language certificate options, the results are graded in terms of the Common European Framework of Reference for Languages (A1, A2, B1, B2, C1, and C2).
+A1 is the level of a beginner, and C2 is the level of a native speaker.

 If you’re a student, you should consider immersing yourself through a language exchange program.
 Share an apartment and avoid other English speakers.
 That’s not why you’re there, after all.

-If your level is already quite good, you could apply for jobs in a country where you’ll speak Spanish.
-However, if you don’t speak a single word, you should start off with intensive Spanish classes and take a basic job.
+If your level is already quite good, you could apply for jobs in a country where you’ll be speaking Spanish all the time.
+However, if you don’t speak a single word, you should start off with intensive Spanish lessons and take a basic job.
 Make the most of the high season by looking for work in hotels or tourism.

 Immersion is also great for learning idiomatic expressions and slang.
 The first month is your chance to dive straight in.
 By listening to the locals speaking, you’ll be able to get used to certain words, phrases, and the local accent.
 However, you should also start speaking as soon as you can.
 By the second month, you’ll feel more comfortable and won’t be able to stop yourself from trying to speak!

 Taking Spanish classes can help you improve your Spanish.
-In fact, if you want to become fluent in Spanish, classes can help you master the syntax, conjugation, vocabulary, and practice speaking.
+In fact, if you want to become fluent in Spanish, classes can help you master the syntax, conjugation, vocabulary, and the pronunciation.

 You will need to go beyond the level you’re taught in school, though.
 This is where working with a private tutor can help.
-They can help you with the basics as well as practicing speaking which is essential for anyone wanting to immerse themselves in a foreign-speaking country.
+They can help you with the basics as well as practising speaking which is essential for anyone wanting to immerse themselves in a country that speaks a foreign language.

-This can help you learn genuine everyday Spanish as its used all around the world as well as receive personalized language coaching.
+This can help you learn genuine everyday Spanish as its used all around the world as well as receive personalised language coaching.

 If you want to learn Spanish as quickly as possible, you need to use the right resources.
-The same goes for children who are learning Spanish.
-If you want to become fluent in Spanish, you’re also going to have to work really hard!
+These resources will differ depending on the person, so if you are teaching Spanish to children, the resources will differ compared to an adult learning the language on their own.
+But no matter the situation, if you want to become fluent in Spanish, you’re also going to have to work really hard!

 Here are some effective ways to help you become fluent in Spanish:

-Get a Spanish app to practice your Spanish when you’ve nothing to do: Duolingo, for example, can be installed on both a smartphone and a tablet.
+Get a Spanish app to practise your Spanish when you’ve got nothing to do: Duolingo, for example, can be installed on both a smartphone and a tablet.
 It’s completely free and is a fun way to practice your Spanish.
 With this method, you’ll no longer waste time waiting around.

 Use free sites to learn Spanish.
 If you have a break at work or are waiting for your dinner to be ready, why not go online and do a few Spanish grammar exercises to make sure you’ve mastered the basics.